 This solution contains, among other things, biotin and is intended to stimulate the cell growth of the follicles.
 In this way, we increase the chance that the grafts properly naturalise in a new area, giving you full hair for a long time.

 This hair transplant method is also a type of FUE.
 So, the way the surgery itself is carried out is the same.
 The only difference here is how the grafts are treated before being transplanted.

-In this case, the grafts are literally subjected to a cold shock by being put in a special solution and kept at a very cold temperature.
+In this case, the grafts are subjected to a cold shock by being put in a special solution and kept at a very cold temperature.
 This biotin-rich solution protects the individual hairs from any damage and stimulates cell growth.
-Low temperature helps to increase the lifespan and the vitality of hair follicles.
+The low temperature helps to increase the lifespan and the vitality of hair follicles.
 Thus, ICE graft treatment has a higher success rate and gives more viable results in the long run.

 We have asked ourselves the same question and now offer a new procedure called ‘mega FUE’.
 With this advanced hair transplantation method, we can remove and implant more than 5000 grafts in a single session.

 This saves you from having to undergo the same procedure twice or more if you have many bald spots.
 Since the hair follicles are also removed with a hollow needle, you will have no scars after the surgery.

 Conclusion: Which Hair Transplant Method is Best for You?

 The best hair transplantation method for you largely depends on what your current hair situation is.
 All methods aim to give you the full head of hair and your confidence again.
 The old FUT approach implies that the surgeon takes a strip of donor skin and then extracts hair follicles from it.